-June 21 is National Indigenous Peoples Day, a day recognizing and celebrating the cultures and contributions of the First Nations, Inuit and Métis Indigenous peoples of Canada.
-Regina is home to a diverse variety of indigenous-owned business.
+June 21 is National Indigenous Peoples Day, a day recognizing and celebrating the cultures and contributions of the First Nations, Inuit, and Métis Indigenous peoples of Canada.
+Regina is home to a diverse variety of indigenous-owned businesses.
 Here are just a few to celebrate NIPD 2019.

 Bradyn Parisian wears a number of hats in Regina – from Conexus Credit Union Board Member to the Indigenous Executive in Residence at the University of Regina – but his true calling has been entrepreneurship.
 Bradyn started Mo’ Solar with his wife in 2017 with the intent of creating a brighter future for their children.
 His proudest achievements come from working directly with low-income families and remote communities.
 During this time, he helped pioneer energy efficiency projects to make homes and community buildings more affordable to operate.

 Nestled in the Broadway Shopping Centre Mall in Regina, SK, Tangles Hair & Beauty Salon opened in May of 1998 to serve men, women, and children in a warm, welcoming environment.
 Owned and operated by Destinee Peter, the salon has become a neighborhood staple.
 Initially working as a stylist at Tangles, Destinee eventually took over ownership and has built her own stellar team from the ground up.